Para Site: Publications

 Para Site published a quarterly bilingual magazine, P/S, from 1997 to 2006.
 It was Hong Kong’s first visual arts magazine, and provided a platform for the development of art writing.
 It has also published numerous catalogues, such as exhibition readers for its travelling exhibitions Taiping Tianguo: A History of Possible Encounters (2012) and A Journal of the Plague Year (2013).

-Other programs
+Other Programs

 Migrant domestic workers project

 From July 2015 to 2016, Para Site organized a series of photography, art, education and literature programmes to engage the migrant domestic worker community.
 Collaborating with local grassroots organizations, these projects included “Room to Read”, an initiative that brought the writings of domestic workers into the wider community through reading groups, as well as photography workshops, in partnership with Lensational.

-Board of directors
+Board of Directors

 Para Site is a registered charity with the Hong Kong Inland Revenue Department.
-It is managed by a Board of Directors.
+It maintains a Board of Directors that includes, as of 2026, Shane Akeroyd, Dr. Yeewan Koon, Alan Lau, Agnes Lew, Alan Lo (Chair), Adeline Ooi, Federico Tan, Honus Tandijono, Yuki Terase, and Sara Wong Chi Hang.

+Executive Directors

+Since 2005 Para Site has been led by the following curators: